-Abstract- Direct volume rendering techniques map volumetric attributes (e.g., density, gradient magnitude, etc.) to visual styles.
+Direct volume rendering techniques map volumetric attributes (e.g. density, gradient magnitude, etc.) to visual styles.
 Commonly this mapping is specified by a transfer function.
 The specification of transfer functions is a complex task and requires expert knowledge about the underlying rendering technique.
 In the case of multiple volumetric attributes and multiple visual styles the specification of the multi-dimensional transfer function becomes more challenging and non-intuitive.
 We present a novel methodology for the specification of a mapping from several volumetric attributes to multiple illustrative visual styles.
 We introduce semantic layers that allow a domain expert to specify the mapping in the natural language of the domain.
-A semantic layer defines the mapping is specified by rules that are evaluated with fuzzy logic arithmetics.
+A semantic layer defines the mapping of volumetric attributes to one visual style.
+Volumetric attributes and visual styles are represented as fuzzy sets.
+The mapping is specified by rules that are evaluated with fuzzy logic arithmetics.
 The user specifies the fuzzy sets and the rules without special knowledge about the underlying rendering technique.
-Semantic layers allow for a linguistic specification of the rules without special to visual styles replacing the traditional transfer function specification.
+Semantic layers allow for a linguistic specification of the mapping from attributes to visual styles replacing the traditional transfer function specification.